maxitg/SetReplace/Research/ConfluenceAndCausalInvariance/ConfluenceAndCausalInvariance.md

 > [event ordering functions](https://github.com/maxitg/SetReplace/blob/master/README.md#eventorderingfunction) are
 > isomorphic.

-Note, the definition above is only meaningful for terminating systems (i.e., the systems which always reach a [`"FixedPoint"`](https://github.com/maxitg/SetReplace/blob/master/README.md#termination-reason), a state during the evolution where no more matches can be made to its expressions).
+Note that the definition above is only meaningful for terminating systems (i.e., the systems which always reach a [`"FixedPoint"`](https://github.com/maxitg/SetReplace/blob/master/README.md#termination-reason), a state during the evolution where no more matches can be made to its expressions).

-Assuming the evolution always starts from a single initial state, we can then define confluence as:
+We can then define confluence as:

-> A Wolfram model evolution is called *confluent* if any pair of partial singleway evolutions can be continued in such
+> A Wolfram model evolution is called *confluent* if any pair of partial singleway evolutions starting from a particular
-> a way as to reach isomorphic final states.
+> state can be continued in such a way as to reach isomorphic final states.

 In what follows, we will demonstrate that causal invariance is *not* equivalent to confluence, neither of them implies the other, and the two statements made above are false: